Generated regional Colorado river scene for Big Laramie River planning; not an exact location photo

 Laramie River Road

-Forest-road planning corridor where weather and road condition can decide the trip.
+Forest-road planning area where weather and road condition can decide the trip.

 Useful flow reference for Colorado-side headwater planning.